Contents

 1

-helm install mysql bitnami/mysql -f mysql-values.yaml
+helm install mariadb bitnami/mariadb -f mariadb-values.yaml

 Accessing the database

-MySQL service type is set to ClusterIP, meaning that it is not accessible from outside of the cluster.
+MariaDB service type is set to ClusterIP, meaning that it is not accessible from outside of the cluster.
 There are multiple ways to connect to it, for example creating a NodePort service and instructing Minikube to forward the connection.

 1